winctran/NudeMelinoe/README.md

 Mod does not change:

-- Character 3D model, as it is not possible with current state of modding tools.
+- 3D model geometry, as it is not possible with current state of modding tools
 - Screens for weapon upgrade and select
-- "Look at the biome" movies
+- Biome introduction movies
 - Ending movies
 - Melinoe codex entry